 Account approval time depends on how quickly the required documents are submitted and the compliance team can process.
-If all required documentation is submitted along with your application, then your account could be approved in one business day or less.
+If all required documentation is submitted along with your application, then your account could be approved in one to two business days or less.

 The smallest trade size is 0.01 lot (or $1,000).

 [/cmsms_toggle][cmsms_toggle title=”What is the maximum available leverage?”]